fsdp15/Space-Owner---Space-Invaders-Intel-8080-Emulator/README.md

 The audio is not emulated.
 The emulator plays .wav files as the game demands.
 The .wav files were obtained here: http://www.classicgaming.cc/classics/space-invaders/sounds.

-The Computer Archeology page for Space Invaders (arcade) was also immensely helpful for understanding the Space Invaders hardware and checking the correct code execution of the game.
+The Computer Archeology page for Space Invaders (arcade) was also immensely helpful for understanding the Space Invaders hardware and checking the correct code execution of the game: http://computerarcheology.com/Arcade/SpaceInvaders/

 Other publicly available Space Invaders emulators on the Internet also helped me to compare my code against and see what I was missing to make it work.